Superfiliate/flaky/README.md

 Best way to get started here is to use the "Dev Container".
 It should set up all the things you need.
 You can find more details about it here https://edgeguides.rubyonrails.org/getting_started_with_devcontainer.html.

+After that has been setup, you can run `rails s` on the console it opened.
+And access the development app on http://localhost:3000